jospueyo/singularity-guide/examples/1-example-postgis-container.md

 ## Step 9: access the database
-If everything worked fine, now we should be able to access the database in the container using a client (e.g. psql or pgAdmin).
+If everything worked fine, now we should be able to access the database in the container using a client (e.g. psql, pgAdmin), or from python (library psycopg2)

-- Host name/address: the remote IP of your cluster
+- host: the remote IP of your cluster
-- Port: 54320 (or whatever you set in step 6)
+- port: 54320 (or whatever you set in step 7)
-- Username: postgres
+- username: postgres
-- Password: the one you set in step 4
+- password: the one you set in step 4